biorobaw/RoboBulls/README.md

 neural networks for determining shooting probabilities and DDPG for reinforcement learning for low level move-to-ball, shooting, and intercepting behaviors.

-You will need Tensorflow and LibTorch(PyTorch C++) to run this project and update their paths in the .pro file.
+You will need libTensorflow and LibTorch(PyTorch C++) to run this project and update their paths in the .pro file.

+I had luck with the PyTorch precompiled binaries located here(https://download.pytorch.org/libtorch/cu102/libtorch-win-shared-with-deps-debug-1.10.1%2Bcu102.zip)
+I encountered issus when compiling LibTorch from source.

+libTensorflow binaries can be found here: https://www.tensorflow.org/install/lang_c

 robobulls2
 ==========